christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 *create the Dockerfile*
 `touch Dockerfile`{{execute}}

-Navigate to your newly created Dockerfile in the editor to the top left and copy the following to the file:
+Navigate to your newly created Dockerfile (in the `client` folder) in the editor to the top left and copy the following to the file:

 <pre class="file" data-filename="Dockerfile" data-target="replace">
 FROM node:12